miguelamello/expressjs-javascript-pwa/README.md

 Once the PWA is complete, you will need to deploy it to a hosting service so that it can be accessed by users.
 This may involve setting up a web server, configuring HTTPS, and optimizing the app for performance.
 Finally, you will need to promote the PWA and make it discoverable to users.
 This may involve creating a landing page, optimizing for search engines, and promoting the app through social media and other channels.

+#### Here are some of the technical foundations of a Progressive Web Application (PWA):

+- **Web app manifest**: This is a JSON file that provides metadata about the app, including the app name, icons, theme colors, and start URL.
+The manifest is used to control how the app appears when it is installed on a user's device, and is required for the app to be added to the user's home screen.

+- **Service workers**: Service workers are background scripts that enable PWAs to work offline and receive push notifications.
+They run separately from the web page and can intercept network requests, cache assets, and respond to events such as push notifications.

+- **HTTPS**: Secure HTTP (HTTPS) is required for all PWAs to ensure that the app and its data are transmitted securely.
+This is especially important for apps that handle sensitive information such as user login credentials.

+- **Responsive design**: PWAs should be designed to be responsive, meaning that they should work well on a variety of devices and screen sizes.
+This involves using responsive design techniques such as flexible layouts, media queries, and responsive images.

+- **Cross-browser compatibility**: PWAs should be tested and verified to work across a range of modern browsers.
+This will ensure that the app can be used by the largest possible audience.

+- **Web performance optimization**: PWAs should be optimized for performance to ensure that they load quickly and provide a smooth user experience.
+This may involve techniques such as minimizing the size of assets, optimizing images, and reducing the number of requests made to the server.

 ### Notes:

 - This application is for case study only, and may need a lot of adjustments to be fully funcional.